MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest4.md

 ## Explore the Azure Portal

-- Open the Rest Endpoint and find values `azure_username` and `azure_password`.
+- Open the Rest Endpoint and find values `azure-username` and `azure-password`.

-  :construction: Add URL, adjust values.

-- Open a new browser tab, go to the [Azure Portal (https://portal.azure.com)](https://portal.azure.com) and log in using the credentials you found above.
+- Open a new browser tab, go to the [Azure Portal (https://portal.azure.com)](https://portal.azure.com) and log in using these credentials.

+> [!IMPORTANT]
-  :point_up: If you are asked to provide further security information, please click "Ask later" to skip.
+> If you are asked to provide further security information, please click "Ask later" to skip.

 - Navigate to "Resource groups".
 There are different way to do that:
   - Click the hamburger icon in the upper left corner, select "Resource groups" from the menu.
   - In the search bar, type "Resource groups" and select it from the "Services" section.
   - Select the "Resoruce groups" button from the landing page.

+> [!TIP]
+> <details><summary>If you don't know what a [resource group](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-setup-guide/organize-resources) is...</summary>
+>
-  :bulb: A [resource group](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-setup-guide/organize-resources) is a container that will hold all resources that constitute your application -- such as the database, the virtual networking components and the Azure Function to host your application code.
+> ...you might want to know that it is a kind of container that will hold all resources that constitute your application -- such as the database, the virtual networking components and the Azure Function to host your application code.
+>
+> </details>

 - Locate the resource group having the name of your username.